hyperledger/fabric/docs/source/txflow.rst

 endorsing peer’s signature is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.

-*{The MSP is a peer component that allows them to verify transaction requests arriving from clients and to sign transaction results(endorsements).
+.. note:: The MSP is a peer component that allows peers to verify
-The Writing policy is defined at channel creation time, and determines which user is entitled to submit a transaction to that channel.}*
+          transaction requests arriving from clients and to sign transaction results (endorsements).
+The writing policy is defined at channel creation time and determines which users are entitled to submit a transaction to that channel.

 .. image:: images/step3.png